wp-plugins/edd-toolbar/readme.txt

 = General Features =
 * Free Extension for ["Easy Digital Downloads"](http://wordpress.org/extend/plugins/easy-digital-downloads/) - all plugin settings are hooked in!
 * Access your stuff from one place in the toolbar on backend and frontend, without much scrolling... in other words: manage your digital downloads even more easily :-)
-* Plugin options under "Misc" settings in "Easy Digital Downloads": you can deactivate the Resources links group. (since v1.1)
+* Plugin options under "Misc" settings in "Easy Digital Downloads": you can deactivate the Resources links group. (since v1.1.0)
-* Alternate main Icon with 11 additional colored/alternate icons included :) (changeable via filters)
+* Alternate main Icon with 22 additional colored/alternate icons included :) (changeable via filters)
 * Plus 4 filters included to change wording/tooltip and icon of the main item - for more info [see FAQ section here](http://wordpress.org/extend/plugins/edd-toolbar/faq/)
 * For custom "branding" or special needs a few sections like the "Resource links group" could be hidden from displaying via your active theme/child theme - for more info [see FAQ section here](http://wordpress.org/extend/plugins/edd-toolbar/faq/)
 * Supporting all official *Easy Digital Downloads* sites, so just the whole ecosystem for this plugin :)
 * Fully internationalized!
 Real-life tested and developed with international users in mind!
 * Fully WPML compatible!
 * Fully Multisite compatible, you can also network-enable it if ever needed (per site use is recommended).
-* Tested with WordPress versions 3.3.1, 3.3.2 and 3.4-beta1-3 - also in debug mode (no stuff there, ok? :)
+* Tested with WordPress versions 3.4 branch, 3.5 branch (and before with 3.3 branch) - also in debug mode (no stuff there, ok? :)
 * Link to downloadable German language packs - only displayed when German locales are active (de_DE, de_AT, de_CH, de_LU)
 * *NOTE:* I would be happy to add more language/locale specific resources and more useful third-party links - just contact me!